1. Less time waiting

 4. Avoid painful full-cost private hospital bills

 You might be surprised just how much a hospital stay can cost without private hospital cover.
-To give you an idea, here are just some of the hospital bills we’ve paid for our members in early 2018:
+To give you an idea, here are some examples of claims we paid for individual members in the 2020 financial year:

 5. Save on tax